zPodFactory/zpodfactory.github.io/docs/guide/user/index.md

 !!! info
     The `zpodfactory.domain` is a setting that can ONLY be configured by an Administrator.

+    It is configured by the `zpodfactory_default_domain` setting.
+This setting should be configured at initial setup of this framework and **SHOULD NEVER BE MODIFIED**.

     Check [Manage settings](../admin/index.md#manage-settings) for more information.

 - `profile`: `base` This is the profile that will be used to deploy the zPod.
 It will be used to deploy the `zbox` component, and any other component that is required by the profile.
 The `base` profile actually entitles to the following components in our current configuration :

-    - `zbox-12.1` (mandatory `component` to manage DNS/DHCP, 3 additional zPod /26 subnets on VLAN 64/128/192, and also the NFS datastore for the nested hosts)
+    - `zbox-12.4` (mandatory `component` to manage DNS/DHCP, 3 additional zPod /26 subnets on tagged VLAN 64/128/192, and also the NFS datastore for the nested hosts)
     - `esxi-8.0u2` (Host Id: 11, CPU: 4, Mem: 48GB)
     - `esxi-8.0u2` (Host Id: 12, CPU: 4, Mem: 48GB)
     - `vcsa-8.0u2`